abhay1722/Kubernetes-Mini-Project/README.md

 # Kubernetes Mini Project

-* This is a sample project used to depict the working of Kubernetes setup.

 #### Please refer to https://hub.docker.com/r/abhay1722/node-red for the images used to implement this project and the appropriate build instructions to generate build and test artifacts.